-In 2014, Andy Schleck's hopes were dashed for good as he dropped out on the fourth stage with his knee so badly injured that he had to bring his career to a premature end at the age of 29 years.
+In 2014, Andy Schleck's hopes were dashed for good as he dropped out in the fourth stage with his knee so badly injured that he had to bring his career to a premature end at age 29.
 The next day, Cancellara, the favourite to win the cobblestone stage, had to settle for fifth place.
 One of the big assets of the American squad was Jens Voigt, who completed his final Tour at age 43 amid an outpouring of affection.
 The team signed Bauke Mollema to make up for its lack of results.
-In 2016, the Dutchman, 7th in 2015 in his first year with Trek, was still second in the general classification the day after the stage 18 time trial in Megève, but he struggled in the last two mountain stages and finished 11th overall.
+In 2016, the Dutchman, seventh in 2015 in his first year with Trek, was still second in the general classification the day after the stage 18 time trial in Megève, but he faltered in the last two mountain stages and ended up in eleventh place overall.
 He finally claimed a solo win in Le Puy-en-Velay in 2017, halfway between the Alps and the Pyrenees, in the same season when the team run by Luca Guercilena and co-sponsored by Italian coffee company Segafredo recruited Alberto Contador.
-In the twilight of his career, the Spaniard realised that at the age of 34 he was no longer good enough to fight for the yellow jersey (ninth, 8′49″ back).
-He nevertheless went out with a bang, claiming the Angliru stage in the Vuelta.
+In the twilight of his career, the Spaniard realised that at age 34 he was no longer good enough to fight for the yellow jersey (ninth, 8′49″ back).
+However, he went out with a bang, claiming the Angliru stage in the Vuelta.